Parikshit00/pca_mnist/README.md

 # Principle Component Analysis on MNIST dataset

 This is an implementation of PCA algorithm on MNIST dataset from scratch in C++.

+If you are interested in the eigen vector QR decomposition code.
+Refer to: `code/incude/eigenQR.h` & `code/build/eigenQR.cpp`

 # Installation
 - g++ or clang compiler
 - opencv c++